 Note: First six charts (from left) are retail sales; new motor vehicles are numbers of vehicles sold; renovations are the value of alterations and additions to residential dwellings approved by local governments.
 Sources: ABS, Retail Trade, Australia, June 2021; Building Approvals, Australia, June 2021; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of Vfacts data by Corinna).
 Return to "What's New".

-Business confidence fell sharply in June as a result of the lockdowns in four states and in particular NSW and Queensland
+Business confidence plunged in July as a result of the ongoing lockdown in Sydney and renewed lockdowns in Victoria and Queensland

 Business confidence, states and territories